Posted on: April 30, 2019

 You can save yourself some stress by building in some time to recover if something goes off track.
 Put some time in the plan for the unexpected.

 Use time as a tool and not as a crutch

 Think about the time you have for your project.
 When will you try to accomplish each of the individual steps?
+When will you complete each step?
 What events do you need to change, move, or drop in order to be successful in the current goal?
-Connect each task with a specific time it will be done.
+Connect each task with a specific time that you will devote to completing it.

 What can we do today?